 Several research projects have been undertaken to further our knowledge of aquatic plant distribution and to investigate various control methods for aquatic weeds.
 These are described in more detail below:

 Every year, we conduct site visits to identify aquatic plants, evaluate plant community structure, and detect the existence or potential for problems, particularly as they relate to invasive non-native aquatic plants.
 We also survey lakes where Aquatic Weed Management Fund grants projects have occurred.
-Results of these surveys can be accessed here online.
+Results of these surveys can be accessed at the Lakes Module of the Washington Coastal Atlas.

 Please note that our focus is on lakes with public boat access.
 The sites are not selected randomly, so data cannot be used to make inferences about the overall condition of Washington's lakes.